kkornel/flask-social-app/README.md

 This application allows you to write short posts and easily share memorable photos.
 <br>
-You can also follow other people to be up to date with their life.
+What's more, you can follow other people to be up to date with their lifes.<br>
+Also:
+* Like and comment posts.
+* Search content by keywords.
+* Browse posts marked with specific hashtags.
+* Make use of created API.

 Don't wait.
 Join now at: